cloudify-cosmo/docs.getcloudify.org/content/intro/evaluating-cloudify.md

 weight: 600

 ---
+This section is created to assist you to evaluate the Cloudify product suite.
+It includes a simple and a more complex deployment.

+## Deploying a Simple 'Hello World' Web Server

-This section enables you to deploy a simple ‘Hello World’ Web server so that you can evaluate the Cloudify product suite.
-You need to have installed Cloudify in order to run this evaluation process.
+This procedure enables you to deploy a simple ‘Hello World’ Web server.
+You must have installed Cloudify in order to run this evaluation process.
 For more information about installation, see

 Now that you have installed Cloudify, it is time to get a glimpse of what it can do.
-In this step you:
+In this procedure you:

 * Download a sample blueprint from the Cloudify Sample repository.
 * Initialize the blueprint with basic inputs.